NelsonHennessiAyodeji/backend-taskmanager/readme.md

 ## Why MongoDB?

 MongoDB provides a document-oriented data model that maps naturally to the task object used by this application.
-It also integrates well with Node.js through Mongoose.
+It also integrates well and FAST with Node.js through Mongoose.

 ## Why Mongoose?